Can you live without your phone? Yes. My phone doesn’t rule me. That is what everyone claims. However, our reality is quite different.

 With a service plan, no less.
 The predominant age a child gets a service plan in the US is age 10, with 22% of children getting one at this age.
 Around 16% of 8-year-olds get a service plan.
 When it comes to demographics on young service plan users — 56% are boys and 44% girls.
 Most children, or 93%, have the same plan as their parents, and 72% have all wireless services.
 Parents say the main reason for getting their children a phone with wireless services is so they can track their location.

-17. 32.7% of Americans spend more time on their phones, then with their partner.
+21. 32.7% of Americans spend more time on their phones than with their partner.

 Because of phone addiction facts like these, many device and app makers have created new features that help phone owners limit and track their usage.
 63% of Americans say that they are trying to cut down, but only 30% have had any success.